tangentyh/notes-of-tan/javaNotes.md

 1. wrappers
    - `Integer` , `Long` , `Float` , `Double` , `Short` , `Byte` , `Character` , and `Boolean`
-   - all extends `Number` except `Boolean` -- no arithmetic operations and number conversations for boolean
+   - all extends `Number` except `Boolean` -- no arithmetic operations and number conversions for boolean
    - immutable and `final`
    - autowrapping (autoboxing) — done by compiler, nothing related to VM
      - `valueOf` -- example: `list.add(3);` is automatically translated to `list.add(Integer.valueOf(3));`